laelbarlow/amoebae/README.md

               Also, enter the URL for the file in the "Location" column (see example URLs for files on NCBI).
             - If the file is a local file, then leave the cells in the "Compression type" and "Location" columns empty for this row.
+See the `config/example_local_genomes.csv` file for an example (each row must contain the same number of commas for this to be interpreted properly as CSV format).
             - Note: If you use a spreadsheet editor such as Microsoft Excel, then make sure to save the modified file with UTF-8 encoding (plain text) and in CSV format with the filename extension `.csv`.